Defining Neo-Japonism with Artist Rie Takeda | Tokyo Weekender

 Takeda’s next project involves going back to her roots in Hokkaido, where she’ll spend most of summer 2019 and subsequent visits immersing herself amongst the native Ainu population.
 It’ll be interesting to see how she balances her techniques with such a rich and controversial subject matter, but she says the project’s purpose is to bring peace of mind to many.

-Find more information about Rie Takeda’s work on the artist’s website at neo-japonism.com
+Find more information about Rie Takeda’s work on the artist’s website at rietakeda.com

 View Comments